peterjmarko/llm-narrative-framework/docs/FRAMEWORK_MANUAL.template.md

 ```
 > **Warning on Using `-Force`**: The `-Force` flag triggers a full, destructive re-run of the entire pipeline.
 It backs up and deletes all existing data, re-downloads the full raw dataset, and re-runs all expensive LLM scoring steps.
 This process is very time-consuming and will incur API costs.
 > **Interactive Mode (`-Interactive`)**: This mode provides a step-by-step "guided tour" of the entire pipeline.
 Before execution begins, it displays the relevant DataGeneration parameters from `config.ini` and pauses for user confirmation.
 During execution, it pauses before each step to show detailed information about inputs, outputs, and script summaries, allowing users to understand exactly what the pipeline is doing.
 This mode is highly recommended for new users or when troubleshooting issues.
+> **Data Completeness Reporting**: At the end of the pipeline, a comprehensive data completeness report is displayed that shows any missing subjects from the LLM scoring steps.
+This report provides clear visibility into data quality issues and includes actionable guidance on how to retry specific steps if needed.
 > **Note on Learning the Pipeline:** A step-by-step "guided tour" of this workflow is available as part of the project's testing harness.
 This is an excellent way for new users to learn how the pipeline works.
 See the **[🧪 Testing Guide (TESTING_GUIDE.md)](../TESTING_GUIDE.md)** for details on running the Layer 3 Interactive Mode.

 The script is fully resumable.
 It automatically detects which steps have already been completed and picks up from the first missing data artifact, ensuring a smooth and efficient workflow.